deepanshs/mrsimulator/docs/index.rst

 **About**

-``mrsimulator`` is an open-source python package for fast simulation and analysis of multi-dimensional solid-state magnetic resonance (NMR) spectra of crystalline and amorphous materials.
+**mrsimulator** is an open-source Python package for fast computation/analysis of nuclear magnetic resonance (NMR) spectra in fluid and solid phases.

 ----